 - Question mark means that the web page has not yet been rated.
 Stay cautious here.

-In case a web page is not safe, you will see the Blocked! screen with WOT ratings.
-As the web site was not loaded, you are safe from drive-by-attacks.
-Cool!
+In case a web page you opened is not safe, you will see the Warning! pop-up with WOT ratings and issues that have been identified.

-If you search for something on major search engines, you will see WOT rating for each result.
+If you search for something on major search engines, you will see WOT Safe Surfing Tool rating for each result.
 It is recommended to use only links with green icons.
-If you stop your mouse pointer on WOT rating, you will see the rating overview.
+If you stop your mouse pointer on WOT rating, you will see the rating overview and identified issues.

 Here is a Facebook example: